How joining a trade union could help you

 Who would you turn to if you had to go through a disciplinary procedure at work or if you had to bring a grievance against your employer?
 If you were being bullied, harassed or discriminated against at work, what would you do?

 Do you feel that your employer is looking after your health and safety at work?
 Are you being exposed to risks that you don’t think you should be?
-If you had an accident at work whom would you turn to for objective, accurate legal advice and support?
+If you had an accident at work, who would you turn to for objective, accurate legal advice and support?

-Being a member of a Trade Union you would get support.
+Being a member of a Trade Union, you could get support.

 If there’s a union at work, you can ask the trade union representative (‘rep’) about joining.
 Their contact details may be in your company handbook, intranet site or on the union noticeboard.
 The union rep will tell you if you’re eligible to join and give you a membership form to fill in.